khromov/alpine-nginx-php8/README.md

 docker pull khromov/alpine-nginx-php8
 ```

-Not preferred since the image is not up to date due to Docker removing free build CI.
-PR welcome to add a GitHub action for pushing images to Docker Hub directly.

 #### Start Nginx, PHP and MySQL via docker-compose

 This is convenient for developing Laravel, WordPress or Drupal sites.
 It includes MySQL and phpMyAdmin